Wok & Skillet

 Can I make this soup vegetarian?

 Yes!
-Substitute chicken stock with vegetable broth and omit the shrimp.
+Swap the chicken stock with vegetable broth and omit the shrimp.
 You can also add tofu or more mushrooms for added texture and flavor

 What can I use if I can’t find galangal?